RalphBacon/208-Arduino-IDE-Web-Radio-using-a-Task/Arduino Sketch/README.md

 Copy the contents of the library folder into your libaries folder (usually called "libraries" within your sketches folder).

+Update your WiFi details in the file WiFiSecrets.txt in the DATA folder (included).

 Load the IDE and load the .ino file from the ESP32-WORVER_Web_Radio.
 Note that a standard ESP32-WROOM will also work with this sketch as it detects whether PSRAM is present.

 See the 'images' folder for the settings used for the ESP32.